 Emotional Context: Emotional context is what makes our lives richer.
 The contrast between emotions adds depth and significance to what we feel, why we feel it, and when we feel it.
 Knowing unfettered joy is made more significant by devastating sadness.
 Fear is more poignant by moments of safety and contentment.
 Emotions all balance each other and add a rich layer of understanding to everyday life.

 Survival Instinct: This doesn’t apply to all emotions; however, some emotions including fear, terror, unease, and anxiety, serve as a warning.
-These emotions again cue your “fight or flight” response to kick in to gear so that you can respond to a potentially harmful or fatal position.
-As endorphines flood your system, non-vital systems shut down so that the body can create reserves in case of prolonged, immediate, and severe action.
+These emotions again cue your “fight or flight” response to kick into gear so that you can respond to a potentially harmful or life-threatening position.
+As endorphins flood your system, non-vital systems shut down so that the body can create reserves in case of prolonged, immediate, and severe action.

 What Do Emotions Feel Like?

 This is one of the hardest things to learn about emotions.
-Not only is there an intellectual experience to how we experience emotions, there are many many physical cues we are given to understand emotions as well.
+Not only is there an intellectual experience to how we experience emotions, but there are also many, many physical cues we are given to understand emotions as well.